 Laura R. Johnson, Ph.D., University of Louisville, 2003.
 Cross-cultural psychology and program evaluation (environmental education and service learning programs for youth).

 Danielle Maack, PhD., University of Wyoming, 2010.
-Mood and Anxiety Disorders, Individual differences in psychopathology, disgust, emetophobia.
+Mood and xnxiety Disorders, Individual differences in psychopathology, disgust, emetophobia.

 Stefan E. Schulenberg, Ph.D., University of South Dakota, 2001.
 Computer use in psychological assessment and psychotherapy, psychological test construction, adolescent psychopathology and assessment, empirical validation of meaning-related constructs, and clinical/disaster psychology.
 (Clinical)

 Todd A. Smitherman, Ph.D., Auburn University, 2006.
-Behavioral medicine and health psychology, psychological factors in migraine and chronic pain, insomnia, obesity, anxiety disorders.
+Behavioral medicine and health psychology, psychological factors and comorbidities in migraine and chronic pain, insomnia, and obesity.
 (Director of Clinical Training)

 John Young, Ph.D., University of Hawaii at Manoa, 2008.
 Evidence-based services for children and adolescents, treatment dissemination, mental health care systems, clinical supervision.

 The Department of Psychology is housed in the historic George Peabody Building.
 Classrooms, research laboratories, office space, and other facilities occupy 215,000 square feet of floor space.
 Graduate student desks and office space, a student-faculty lounge, faculty offices, and some research laboratories are located on the third floor.
 The departmental administrative offices and classrooms are located on the second floor.
-The ground floor contains several psychology research laboratories, a student computer lab, and offices for teaching assistants and tutors.
+The ground floor contains most faculty research laboratories, a computer lab, and offices for teaching assistants and tutors.

 The Psychological Services Center (PSC), located in Kinard Hall, is a 3,500 square foot independent community mental health facility operated by the Clinical Program.
 The purpose of the PSC is twofold: to provide psychological services to the community and the University, and to serve as a training facility for graduate students in the Clinical Program.
 The PSC houses a front office/waiting area, director’s office, file room, two graduate assistant offices, a large room suitable for conferences or for family or group therapy, and three therapy/assessment rooms.
 Therapy rooms are set up with state-of-the-art digital video and audio software that allows secure recording and direct observation.
 We were also one of the first university psychology clinics in the country to begin using electronic records systems for keeping client assessment and therapy notes, and we regularly use iPads to administer measures to clients.